k-barton/komodor/README.md

 **Features:**

+* start R from Komodo
 * execution of code in R from within editor:
       * output is shown in the Command output pane
-      * execute (or `source`) current line or selection, bookmark delimited block, function at cursor, or whole file
+      * execute (or `source`) current line or selection, bookmark-delimited block, function at cursor, or whole file
 * syntax highlighting:
       * R including Roxygen tags